-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

-Executives and executive assistants have a lot on their plates: keeping employees engaged, effectively communicating strategy, attending countless meetings and driving cross-organisational alignment.
+Executives and executive assistants have a lot on their plates: keeping employees engaged, effectively communicating strategy, attending countless meetings, and driving cross-organizational alignment.
 Slack can help.
-In this guide, learn how to use Slack to enhance communication, streamline collaboration, and automate routine tasks to maximise productivity and drive company growth.
+In this guide, learn how to use Slack to enhance communication, streamline collaboration, and automate routine tasks to maximize productivity and drive company growth.

 Reduce context switching